 When homeowners decide to go the for sale by owner (FSBO) route, they put their contact information out for potential homebuyers to contact them directly.
 That means you also will have their contact information.
 Now, it’s a matter of turning those FSBO prospects into clients.
 Convincing these sellers to use your services will require you to show them where you fit in.
 Most FSBO transactions fail because of a homeowner’s pricing or marketing.
 So show them you can be of service by evaluating the price they should be listing it for, presenting them with your connections to attorneys or home inspectors, or showing off your staging and marketing skills.

-Posting content on social media is one opportunity for potential clients to get to know you.
+Posting content on social media is one opportunity for potential real estate clients to get to know you.
 It’s also a platform for you to share information that will be valuable to them and give a positive impression of your services.
 Plus, prospective clients can contact you directly, so make sure your contact information is easy to find.
 It’s worth the time it takes to build your presence online with social media posts that develop your name recognition.
 Get creative and let your personality show through in your material.

 Friends and Family